 IN-CLASS DISCUSSIONS

-Although class attendance is not technically graded, part of your grade will come from discussions.
-These discussions will take place in-class, but may also involve an online discussion forum.
+Although class attendance is not technically graded, part of your grade will come from in-class discussions.
 Participating in discussions in-class requires you to talk to your classmates and instructor to show comprehension of the topics being discussed.